Lee Jay-hyun

 Lee Jay-hyun (Korean: 이재현; born March 19, 1960) is a South Korean businessman.
 He is the chairman of the CJ Group.

+As of April 2025, Forbes estimates his net worth at US$1.1 billion, making him the 23rd richest person in South Korea.

 Biography

 Lee was born in 1960 as the eldest grandson of the late Samsung founder Lee Byung-chul.
 His father, Lee Maeng-hee, was the eldest son of Lee Byung-chul who was pushed out of competition in a power struggle with his younger brother and late Samsung Chairman Lee Kun-hee.
+His sister is CJ vice-chairman Miky Lee.

 Lee went to Kyungbock High School and received his bachelor's degree from Korea University.
 He started his career at Citibank in 1983, and joined the family business at CheilJedang in 1985 at the request of his grandfather.
 He briefly held positions at Samsung Electronics before taking over the helm of CJ Group in the late 1990s after it was spun off from Samsung Group.
 He is credited for turning the company into the South Korea's 13th-largest conglomerate.

 In 2014, Lee was sentenced to jail for four years and a fine of 26 billion won for tax evasion and embezzlement.
 He was pardoned by South Korean President Park Geun-hye in 2016.

-As of 2021, his net worth stands at US$1.34 billion, making him the country's 37th richest person.
+In 2025, his net worth was estimated by Forbes as US$1.1 billion, making him the country's 23rd richest person.